Suzukiiiii/Suzukiiiii.github.io/README.md

 ## Wireframe
 ![wireframe](/assets/TTT_WireFrame.png)

+## Technologies Used
+HTML,CSS,JavaScript

 ## Development Process
 I took an object oriented approach to this project so I could separate the game logic from the DOM manipulation and event handling.
+My first step was making the classes that the Tic Tac Toe game would consist of (Tile,Board,Player,TicTacToe).

+Once the initial JavaScript classes were made, I drew up a wire frame and made the initial board.

+### Win Conditions
+To find a winner, I made a method in the Board class which looked at its Tiles to see if there were any pieces that were three in a row.
+It would check rows, then columns, and finally both diagonals.
+If a three in a row happened, then the current player would win, because you can only win on your own turn.
+This method would be called on every turn, and the game would continue if it returned nothing.

+## WIP
+Currently working on the AI that would play a perfect game (draw or win every time).
+May indicate the winning tiles